<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Once you have identified, categorised your stakeholders and planned your communication to inform and consult with stakeholders, it's time to move to the Dynamic level of communication.

-Stakeholder collaboration is a two-way exchange of information that is not constrained.
-It requires greater effort, however, it involves fewer stakeholders thant the lower levels of engagement.
+Stakeholder collaboration is an unrestricted two-way exchange of information and insight.
+It demands greater effort but involves fewer stakeholders than the lower tiers of engagement.
+At this stage, dialogue replaces updates, and decisions are shaped together.

 stakeholder communition pyramid